FAQ: Configuring AM

 There is a known issue where the session does not reflect the change but the change is enacted: OPENAM-9278 (Setting Session properties via SSOToken#setProperty is not reflected in Session).
 For example, setting the Maximum Session Time to "1", will automatically log out the user in 1 minutes time.

-See Authentication and Single Sign-On Guide › LDAP Authentication Module for further information.
+See LDAP authentication module for further information.